chunglim/foolmath/README.md

 ### **Vortex math**

 Consider the following series, each number is the power of `2`.
+This is a valid math property.

 ```math
 \begin{alignat*}{15}